decentralized-identity/trustdidweb-v03/spec/example.md

 #### Log File For Version 3

-The new version 3 `didlog.txt` file contains three entries, one for each version of the DIDDoc.
+The new version 3 `did.jsonl` file contains three entries, one for each version of the DIDDoc.
 The data integrity proof on the version 3 entry **MUST** be from an `authentication` key from the version 2 DIDDoc.